A Guide to Compile-Time, Template, and Runtime Expressions in Azure Pipelines

 - script: echo "##vso[task.setvariable variable=hasUnitTests]true"

-The ##vso prefix is a special logging command syntax that Azure Pipelines uses to perform various operations during pipeline execution.
+This is a special logging command syntax that Azure Pipelines uses to perform various operations during pipeline execution.
 These commands follow the format: ##vso[area.command]value

 The isOutput property

 When isOutput=true is specified in a task, the variable becomes accessible across dependent jobs or tasks.
-These variables are referenced using the dependencies.<TaskName>.outputVariables['<VariableName>'] syntax.
+These variables are referenced then using the dependencies.<TaskName>.outputVariables['<VariableName>'] syntax.

 Example: